WHOIGit/PhytO-ARM/README_sikuliaq.md

 ### RPi5 Network Configuration

-Prior to installation aboard the RRS James Cook, obtain and provide the appropriate MAC address to the ship technician so a static IP assignment can be configured in advance:
+Prior to installation aboard the R/V Sikuliaq, obtain and provide the appropriate MAC address to the ship technician so a static IP assignment can be configured in advance:

 - Ethernet MAC address if connecting directly to the ship network via ethernet cable.
 - WLAN (Wi-Fi) MAC address if connecting to a non-ship router and accessing ship data via Wi-Fi (prefered).